-Westminster College has developed an assessment program for measuring progress toward its mission and academic and cocurricular goals.
+Westminster College has a process for measuring progress toward its mission and academic and co-curricular goals.
 The college regularly asks for student participation in assessment activities to acquire information that is used to improve the college's programs and to maintain its accreditation.
-College-wide assessments are designed to measure student progress toward the college mission and learning goals and to determine satisfaction with various college offices and services.
-Each academic department also has an assessment plan to measure student progress toward the learning goals delineated for each major.
+Collegewide assessments are designed to measure student progress toward the college mission and learning goals and to determine satisfaction with various college offices and services.
+Each academic department also has an assessment plan to measure student progress toward the learning goals for each major.
 Assessments of the college mission, college learning goals, major learning goals, the goals of the co-curricular program, and college services are made on a regular basis.
 Student participation in assessment activities is critical and invaluable in helping the college to maintain and improve its programs and services and to maintain its accredited status.
-Thus, all students are expected to participate in all college-wide and department assessments.
+Thus, all students are expected to participate in all collegewide and department assessments.
 All students are responsible for participating in the assessment activities for each major they have declared.
 For more information about assessment at Westminster College, please contact Institutional Research & Assessment Coordinator, Matt Knudtson.